frederic-perez/AmE-dictionary/data/dictionary.md

 __trespass__ _v_ :two::hammer: _No trespassing._
 __trespasses__ _n_ :pencil2:
 __tresses__ _Blond tresses._
-__trestle__ _n_ :three: /ˈtrɛs(ə)l/ Short for trestle table; an open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ :es: caballete; bastidor
+__trestle__ _n_ :four: /ˈtrɛs(ə)l/ Short for trestle table; an open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ :es: caballete; bastidor
 __treys__ :two::hammer:
 __triad__
 __triage<sup>1</sup>__ _n_ :two: The method of deciding who receives medical treatment first, according to how seriously someone is injured.